-Kildaire Family & Cosmetic Dentistry located in Cary, NC recommends dental implants over dentures because of clear advantages they offer.
+Kildaire Family & Cosmetic Dentistry, located in Cary, NC, recommends dental implants over dentures because of the clear advantages they offer.
 Below, we hope to help you understand both options and also discuss the clear advantages and disadvantages of both options.

 The Advantages of Choosing Dentures

-The process to get dentures is fairly simple and fast.
+The process of getting dentures is fairly simple and fast.
 Several impressions and measurements will be taken and sent to a dental lab where your new teeth will be fabricated.
 In less than a month, you can have all your teeth replaced.
 They are also more affordable than dental implants costing many thousands of dollars less.

 What are the disadvantages of choosing Dentures?

 Dentures do not replace the missing teeth roots, which are needed to stimulate the underlying bone.
 This means you will slowly suffer from bone loss over the years.
 This will change the shape of your face and cause the dentures to not fit properly.

 Many people who wear dentures look much older than they really are.
 Additionally, you will have to replace ill-fitting dentures.
 Sadly, dentures only allow for about 30%-40% of normal chewing function.

 Certain types of food have to be avoided, including many healthy foods.
 Lastly, many people find dentures hard to get used to.
 They have the potential to shift inside the mouth, which makes it hard to speak, eat, and smile normally.

 Understanding Dental Implants